cantobi/Global-Development-and-Macroeconomic-Insights-1960-2018-Dashboard/README.md

-# Global-Development-and-Macroeconomic-Insights-1960-2018-Dashboard

-Global Development & Macroeconomic Insights: Unlocking 58 Years of Global Progress (1960–2018)
+## Global Development & Macroeconomic Insights: Unlocking 58 Years of Global Progress (1960–2018)

+---
---Short Description
+## Short Description

 This project transforms a massive historical dataset tracking 211 unique nations over a continuous 58-year timeline into an interactive, executive-ready data story.
 Curated from Maven Analytics (originally sourced from the World Bank and International Labour Organization), this Power BI dashboard bypasses static regional snapshots to uncover deep, multi-decade macro-level trajectories.
 By employing advanced DAX modeling and robust statistical auditing, the dashboard reveals the changing rules of human longevity, digital transformation, and economic scaling in the modern world.

+---
---Tech Stack & Architecture
+## Tech Stack & Architecture

 The entire data lifecycle—from raw transactional logs to front-end interactive visuals—was engineered natively within the Microsoft Power BI ecosystem: